davegregg/assessment-react-jeopardy-lite/README.md

 ```

 * Since our service uses Axios we have to add it to our project as a dependency.
-    * from the root directory of your project run `npm i axios --save` to install axios.
+    * from the root directory of your project run `npm i axios` to install axios.

 * Create a **Jeopardy** component in **src/components/jeopardy/** and import our JeopardyService.